Chapter 22 Extending use cases of GLM

 Given these limitations, it is often better to avoid relying heavily on traditional diagnostic plots for logistic regression.
 Instead, it is more prudent to evaluate your model choice based on theoretical principles, particularly those addressing the bounded nature of the response variable.

-However, a newer diagnostic method specifically suited to models like logistic regression exists: the DHARMa package offers an alternative simulation-based that provides clearer and more reliable insights.
+However, a newer diagnostic method specifically suited to models like logistic regression exists: the DHARMa package offers an alternative simulation-based approach that provides clearer and more reliable insights.

-21.2.1 DHARMa
+22.2.1 DHARMa

 The two plots are the Q-Q plot and the residuals versus predicted values plot.
 The Q-Q plot compares the observed residuals against an expected distribution generated from the simulations.
 A well-fitted model is reflected by points aligning along the diagonal.
 The residuals versus predicted values plot allows users to check for patterns in residuals, with a random scatter indicating a well-fitting model.
 Deviations from these expectations signal issues like incorrect link functions, overdispersion, or omitted variables.

-Here is how to implement this approach (note that you will likely need to install the DHARMa package first using `install.packages(“DHARMa”) :
+Here is how to implement this approach (note that you will likely need to install the DHARMa package first using install.packages("DHARMa")):

 library(DHARMa)